278CharlesG/PyMaxHeap/README.md

 ##  Quick Start

-You can run this script directly via the terminal and pass operation commands through standard input.
+You can run this script directly via the terminal and pass operation commands through standard input

 ### 1. File Input Mode